University of Georgia: Greek life

-The University of Georgia maintains one of the South's oldest Greek systems, and the fraternity and sororities maintain homes both on and off campus.
+The University of Georgia maintains one of the South's oldest Greek systems.
+The fraternities and sororities maintain homes both on and off campus.
 There are a number of secret societies that exist at the university, such as Palladia and Gridiron.
-A group unique to UGA is the men's secret society known as the Order of the Greek Horsemen which annually inducts five fraternity men, all leaders of the Greek system.
-Its purpose and function remains a closely guarded secret.
-The Panhellenic sororities also have a secret society known as Trust of the Pearl, which inducts five accomplished sorority women each spring.

 The first Greek letter fraternity to charter at the university was Sigma Alpha Epsilon in 1865, and the first sorority was Phi Mu in 1921.
-There are 17 sororities from the Panhellenic Council, 26 North American Interfraternity Conference fraternities, and 8 National Pan-Hellenic Council fraternities and sororities.
-In 2019, 20% of undergraduate men and 31% of undergraduate women were active members in UGA's Greek system.
+In 2023 24% of undergraduate men and 37% of undergraduate women were active members in UGA's Greek system.
+There are twenty sorority chapters.
+There are twenty-eight fraternity chapters.